-- Users can use Google calendar or calendar widget, weather forecast app, clock widget, and music player - Speakers can be used to play music or listen to podcasts
+• Users can use Google calendar or calendar widget, weather forecast app, clock widget, and music player

+- Speakers can be used to play music or listen to podcasts

-- User can clearly see their own image - User's voice can control applications and navigate the Smart Mirror - Phone application allows user to play music on the Smart mirror through Bluetooth - The product is priced at \$400.
+- User can clearly see their own image

+- The product is priced at or below \$400.

-The customer needs are based off a survey for the Smart Mirror Project.
+The customer needs are based on a survey for the Smart Mirror Project.
 The survey showed which features were most important for the customers as shown in Figure 2.
 Team Myr R issued the survey through Reddit in which 20 users answered with their most wanted features.